 Though its relationship with the earlier work is problematic, the C14 work itself is more straightforward.
-The north arcade has four bays, of which the eastern one is C19.
-Previously the walling was solid and behind it the aisle continued to the east end as a chapel, as the east window with pierced spandrels shows.
-The aisle roof is a single structure with old tiebeams and plain posts.
+The north arcade has four bays, of which the eastern one post-dates Sir Stephen Glynne’s visit (before 1840) (SRS 101 p312) since he describes a solid wall to the nave.
+Behind this the aisle continued to the east end as a chapel, as the east window with pierced spandrels shows.
+On the basis of windows since replaced, Glynne believed that the section of aisle behind, now a family chapel, had been added in Elizabethan times but there is no reason to doubt that it belongs to the rest of the aisle.
+The main aisle roof is a single structure with old tiebeams and plain posts.
 Corbels on the aisle side for the roof of the previous gabled structure, are too plain for dating.
 The arcade has octagonal piers on high bases, and the nave roof has rough-cut ties and now warped crownposts braced four ways.
 All are C14, as are the two-light square-headed aisle-windows with ogee heads.
 Though renewed, the first of two Sharpe Collection drawings (undated, but c1800) shows similar ones.
 Adelaide Tracy (1855) (IV p46) shows segmental heads, but as she did not visit all churches in East Sussex, the Sharpe drawing is preferable as evidence.

 In the early C15 the chancel was added.
 It is surprisingly short, especially as there was none previously and this would rule out the re-use of older foundations.
 The limits of the churchyard probably determined the size.
 The east window is C19 (its predecessor is shown blocked on the second Sharpe drawing of 1804), but the two-light square-headed side-windows are partly old and certainly C15.
 The broad double-chamfered chancel arch has semi-octagonal responds with characteristic C15 mouldings on the abaci.
 About 5ft in front of the arch are brackets for the rood and to the north the entrance to the stair has survived the insertion of the fourth arch, next to a niche of uncertain purpose.